ec-jrc/jeolib-miallib/README.md

     libshp-dev
 ```

-To build the miallib library via cmake for pyjeo:
+To build and install the miallib library via cmake for pyjeo:

 ```
 mkdir build